Alirezafathian/fmriprediction/README.md

 .
 ├── data
 │   ├── 00_dicom
-│   │   ├── sub-002S4746    # the name of folder containing DICOM files sould be in this format: sub-<subject ID>
+│   │   ├── sub-002S4746    # the name of folder containing DICOM files should be in this format: sub-<subject ID>
 │   │   │   ├── T1w DICOM files
 │   │   │   │   └── ...
 │   │   │   └── RS-fMRI DICOM files
 │   │   │       └── ...
 ```
-Put a .csv file containing subjects info in /fmriprediction/data/subjects_list.csv.
+Create a file containing subjects info and save it in in /fmriprediction/data/subjects_list.csv and in /fmriprediction/data/01_bids/participants.tsv.
 This file should be look like <a href="https://github.com/Alirezafathian/fmriprediction/blob/master/data/subjects_list.csv">this</a>.

-2. Put Freesurfer License in /fmriprediction/references/FSlicense/.
+2. Put Freesurfer License in /fmriprediction/references/FSlicense.
 You can get this from <a href="https://surfer.nmr.mgh.harvard.edu/registration.html">here</a>.

 3. Edit the config file in /fmriprediction/config.py

-4. Now you can go to /fmriprediction/notebooks/ and start analyzing your dataset.
+4. Now you can go to /fmriprediction/notebooks and start analyzing your dataset.